jwds1978/jwds1978.github.io/_posts/2017-04-22-military-bloggers.md

 <p>
-  The alchemy of blogs-into-books is important, because technologies change &#8212; print stays.&nbsp; The popularity and influence of mil-blogging culminated some time after 2007.&nbsp; One favourite anecdote from the Internet trenches: In 2007, President George W. Bush met with a group of mil-bloggers for a hour-long chat in the Roosevelt Room.&nbsp; Here's a useful report from that event, written by John Donovan:<br />
+  The alchemy of blogs-into-books is important, because technologies change &#8212; print stays.&nbsp; The popularity and influence of mil-blogging culminated some time after 2007.&nbsp; One favourite anecdote from the Internet trenches: In 2007, President George W. Bush met with a group of mil-bloggers for a hour-long chat in the Roosevelt Room.&nbsp; Here's a useful report from that event, written by John Donovan:
-  &nbsp;<br />
   <blockquote>
     The President acknowledged, so to speak, the rise of the blogosphere &#8212; which he seems to see as complementary to the [Main Stream Media], a view to which I subscribe, as well.&nbsp; We're another vector that people can use to disseminate or gather information &#8212; whether the MSM is gate-guarding it